skconan/OpenCV/README.md

 ### Testing your OpenCV

-1. Run command python2.7 or Python3.5
+1. Run command python2.7 or Python3.x
 2. In python >> import cv2 __and__ >> cv2.&#95;&#95;version&#95;&#95;
-3. Check output is '3.1.0' ,If not please contact me : supakit.kr@gmail.com
+3. Check output is '3.x.x'

 <br />